pythonanywhere/help_pages/articles/ScheduledTasks.md

     python3.6 myscript.py

-...then you might have some hidden assumptions about the working directory in the script, which would mean that it would work in when you run it like that from bash, but not when scheduled.
+...then you might have some hidden assumptions about the working directory in the script, which would mean that it would work when you run it like that from bash, but not when scheduled.
 Perhaps you do something like this inside it:

     with open("my_data_file.txt", "r") as f:
         data = f.read()